Professor Kate Malleson, BA (Hons) (Lond), MPhil (Cantab) PhD (Lond), Solicitor, Academic Bencher of Middle Temple

 Tel: +44 (0)20 7882 8120

 Kate Malleson’s main research interests are the judiciary, the legal system and the constitution.
-She is currently working with colleagues from University College London and Birmingham University on a three year AHRC funded project on the Politics of Judicial Independence in Britain’s Changing Constitution.
-The findings will be published by CUP in a book of the same title in 2014.
+She has recently completed a three year joint AHRC funded project on the Politics of Judicial Independence in Britain’s Changing Constitution.
+The findings will be published by Cambridge University Press in a book of the same title in early 2015.

 She has a particular interest in judicial selection and in 2010 completed a joint three-year AHRC funded project on the selection of judges to the International Courts.
 The findings were published by OUP in 2010 in a book entitled Selecting International Judges: Principle, Process and Politics.
 A smaller research project in 2008 funded by the British Academy explored the selection process to the Caribbean Court of Justice.